hogyadenes/CarND_LaneLines-P1/writeup_template.md

 ### 3. Possible improvements

 At the moment the vertices are hard-coded in the class which is not right.
 It should be assigned as an external parameter but for the sake of convinience in the testing/validating I choose to do it this way (but the set_roi function is also implemented and can be called by the user).

+It must be tested how it works on very windy roads.
+It is possible that the weights of the statistics needs to be updated.